jthlab/demesinfer/docs/notation.rst

     print(demo_dictionary['demes'][1]['start_time'])
     print(demo_dictionary['demes'][1]['epochs'][0]['end_time'])

-In momi3, this parameter is represented as a path ("demes", 1, "start_time") and ("demes", 1, "epochs", 0, "end_time").
+In momi3, these two parameters are represented as paths ("demes", 1, "start_time") and ("demes", 1, "epochs", 0, "end_time").

 To access the migration rate from P0 to P1 in a ``demes`` model: